The Angry Black Girl and Her Monster: Critical response

 On the review aggregator website Rotten Tomatoes, the film has a score of 85% based on 59 reviews, with an average rating of 7.1/10.
 The website's consensus reads, "Injecting a classic story with fresh innovation and social relevance, The Angry Black Girl and Her Monster is a thrillingly assured feature debut for writer-director Bomani J. Story."
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on eight critics, indicating "generally favorable" reviews.
 Megan Navarro of Bloody Disgusting called the film a "righteous reinterpretation" of Mary Shelley's novel, citing that the film's strength lies in the humanity of its characters and metaphors rather than in typical horror:"The Angry Black Girl and Her Monster runs a classic literary horror story through a modern urban lens, connecting the mad scientist with a young woman forced to fix society’s most elusive problems...While less successful as a straightforward horror movie, Story’s empathetic approach combined with Hayes’s complex and nuanced portrayal makes for a profoundly human story that evokes respect and hope."
 Dex Wesley Parra of The Austin Chronicle likewise praised Story's directorial work, as well as the film's focus on community rather than solely being a horror film: "(The film) speaks to a new wave of interest in material that blends genre convention with social commentary.
 Make no mistake, Angry Black Girl oozes, bleeds, and frightens...The film is also grounded as a family drama, a coming-of-age narrative, and a community tale of mourning and healing."

 In a June 2023 review of the film, entertainment news website ScreenRant rated the film a 3.5 out of 5, noting that while the film itself was not perfect, its intentions were "perfectly executed".
 The site praised Story's involvement, the film's casting, and the story's focus on the lives of black Americans:"Story's script is a thing of pure beauty in terms of depicting Black life.
 Even in 2023, it's rare to see an all-Black cast.
 The film is also not about Black people in the projects or an excuse to abuse them onscreen.
 The film simply centers Black characters without ever hitting the audience over the head with ham-fisted ideas on race...
 The Angry Black Girl and Her Monster is marvelous, tragic, terrifying, and certainly worth your time."